Hugo Eberlein: Personal life

-Hugo Eberlein was married twice.
-On April 3, 1913 he married Luise Auguste Anna Harms (July 15, 1889 – January 11, 1964) in Berlin-Charlottenburg.
-From this marriage came his son Werner Eberlein, who made a career as an SED official.
-In his second marriage he was married to Inna Armand, a daughter of the French-born Russian Bolshevik Inessa Armand; their daughter Ines came from this marriage.
+Eberlein was married twice; first to Luise Auguste Anna Harms (15 July 1889 – 11 January 1964) in Berlin-Charlottenburg on 3 April 1913, and second to Inna Armand, a daughter of the French-born Russian Bolshevik Inessa Armand.
+From his first marriage came his son Werner, who made a career as an SED official.
+From his second marriage came his daughter Ines, born 1923.
+By 1923, Eberlein had separated from Armand and was living with his secretary, Charlotte Scheckenreuter.

 Hugo Eberlein is also commemorated on the tombstone of his son Werner in the graves for victims of fascism and those persecuted by the Nazi regime in Berlin's Friedrichsfelde Central Cemetery.